Graphmasters/nunav-navigation-sdk-example/iOS/README.md

 3. Choose "Next".
 Xcode should clone the distribution repository and download the binaries.

+### Enable localization and asset macros

+1. Enable the `SwiftGenAssetsPlugin` plugin provided by the NUNAV Navigation SDK.
+2. Enable the `SwiftGenLocalizationPlugin` plugin provided by the NUNAV Navigation SDK.

 ### Add Permissions

 1. Add `NSLocationWhenInUseUsageDescription` key to `Info.plist` and provide a proper usage description.
 For more information refer to [Apple Developer Documenation]("https://developer.apple.com/documentation/bundleresources/information_property_list/nslocationwheninuseusagedescription")